qdbp/SalmonTheme/README.md

 alters control flow.
 Nothing else is bold: not declarations, not global variables, etc.

-I believe this creates a very nice effect where when glancing at a block of code its structure and the functions it calls jump out to give a high-level impression of what it does, before you become aware of the specific identifiers involved.
+I believe this creates a very nice effect.
+Glancing at a block of, its structure and its calls visually pop! to give a high-level impression at a glance, without being crowded out by identifier specifics.

 #### Italics are Mutability

 Wherever sensible, mutable variables or mutation in general are denoted by italics.
 This is interpreted sensibly, in that I don't, for instance, make every variable in Python or every non-final variable in Java italic.
 However, in Java I italicize variables that are reassigned, and so on.

 #### Color Is Semantics